Tag Archives: MR9

 The line graphs are interactive.
 Hovering over a point in a line on a graph displays that month’s total $ amount or number.
 The line graphs default to the contact’s trends over the last six months.
 You can also view the contact’s trends over a year or 2 years.

 TL;DR: Maintain a deep database of your contacts in MR9, including contact, billing, and personal information, files related to the contact, notes about the contact, and more.
-View interactive graphs of their financial and job activity trends.
+View interactive graphs of their financial and order activity trends.

 MR9 concepts in this lesson